MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/enable-sso.png" alt-text="Steps to enable SSO for tab" border="false" lightbox="../../../assets/images/authentication/teams-sso-tabs/enable-sso.png":::

-1. **Register with Azure AD**: Create an Azure AD app to generate an app ID and app ID URI.
-You also configure redirect URI where Azure AD would send the access token in exchange for identity token for the current user logged into Teams.
+1. **Register with Azure AD**: Create an Azure AD app to generate an app ID and application ID URI.
+You also configure redirect URI where Azure AD would send the access token in exchange for identity token for the current app user logged into Teams.
 For generating access token, you configure scopes and OBO flow.
-2. **Configure code**: Update the code to handle access token, calling it when a user accesses your app and validating it when received.
+2. **Configure code**: Update the code to handle access token, calling it when an app user accesses your tab app, and validating it when received.
-3. **Update Teams app manifest**: Update your Teams Client manifest with the app ID generated on Azure AD and the app ID URI to ensure secure connection between Azure AD and your app.
+3. **Update Teams app manifest**: Update your Teams Client app manifest with the app ID generated on Azure AD and the application ID URI to ensure secure connection between Azure AD and your app.

 ## Third-party cookies on iOS